mrkvon/css-setup/README.md

 # Running Community Solid Server with Debian, pm2, and nginx

-Here we document one possible way to set up Community Solid Server (CSS), including https and default app &mdash; Mashlib.
+Here we document one possible way to set up [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer) (CSS), including https and default app &mdash; Mashlib.

+This instruction is for CSS v7 &mdash; latest version at the time of writing.

 Steps: